Jihadmimouni/data-base-movie4u/README.md

 ## How to Run

-To run the project, simply execute the `main.py` file.
+To run the project, simply execute the main.py file.
+When prompted for the username and password, enter the credentials for the admin account in Oracle XE 21, which are typically:

+Username: SYSTEM
+Password: (the one defined during installation)
 If you encounter an error when creating the user table, you can create it manually using the following credentials:

-- User: movie4u
+User: movie4u
-- Password: test1234
+Password: test1234

-After creating the table, re-run the `main.py` script.
+After creating the table, re-run the main.py script.

 If you still encounter any problems, you can manually run the SQL scripts in the following order:

-1. Run `fonction1.sql` in the admin account
-2. Login to the user account using the credentials mentioned above
+Run 'data-base-movie4u/data base architect/fonction1.sql' in the admin account Login to the user account using the credentials mentioned above Run 'data-base-movie4u/data base architect/database.sql' Run 'data-base-movie4u/data base architect/fonction2.sql'
-3. Run `database.sql`
-4. Run `fonction2.sql`

 **Please note that you need Oracle XE with SQLPlus enabled to run the script.**
 ## Tested Platforms